Phileosopher/commonplace/habits.md

 Habits are a neutral mechanism.
 While all virtues are good habits, as well as all [outward success](success-1_why.md), habits also magnify [evil](morality-evil.md) and [failure](results.md) as well.

+APPLICATION: While habits are inherently neutral, the results they create and their [original motivation](morality.md) can determine if they're good or bad.
+Staying on top of them requires [changing](people-changes.md) to attain the [results](results.md) you want.

 One of the benefits of habits is that they free up our mind to think about other things.
 If we *still* [analyze](logic.md) our established habits instead of letting the subconscious perform the tasks, we tend to produce inferior [results](results.md) than if we had simply [trusted](trust.md) our habits.

 [Bad habits destroy us](https://adequate.life/habits/).
 We usually permit bad habits because they provide short-term benefits, and we tend not to [feel](mind-feelings.md) long-term adverse consequences without training.
 Or, to put it more plainly, hard work pays off tomorrow while laziness pays off now.

+Life is relatively short, but the experience becomes shorter when we don't perceive reality from habitual patterns.
+Thus, it serves well to do habits that build [the good life](goodlife.md) and stop all destructive habits immediately to avoid making life even *more* short or [meaningless](meaning.md).

+APPLICATION: Habits compound, so we can't afford to let another day persist in knowing a bad habit and not [wishing](purpose.md) to change it.
+It only gets harder as we get older.

+APPLICATION: Habits are a string of pleasure/method/pleasure.
+For that reason, it can string together into other habits (pleasure/method/pleasure/method/pleasure).
+Over time, it can lead to *severe* results:

+- pleasure/method/.../method/pleasure of [transforming millions of lives](goodlife.md)
+- pleasure/method/.../method/pleasure, and now being [arrested](rules.md)

 One unique quality that [humanity](humanity.md) has compared to any other organism is the ability to stop mid-habit and ask, "Why am I doing this?"
 We can do it *constantly*, but it can often be stifled by [trauma](hardship-ptsd.md).
 If someone experiences enough trauma [as they age](maturity.md) without resolving it, they become completely automated into strange, largely obsolete patterns.

 The only way to kill a bad habit is to either spend lots of time *not* doing the habit, or to reprogram the habit to something else as a reward.
 Quitting outright is very difficult, and even *years* later can surge back again if we do it only once.
 Reconditioning a habit is much easier and is frequently the only difference between failure and [success](success-1_why.md) at pretty much anything.

+APPLICATION: Bad habits are wildly destructive, but they're not irredeemable.
+People can [change their methods](habits.md) to suit their needs while sidestepping the adverse behaviors that first caused their issues.

 ## Meaningfulness